On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Results and Discussion

-In order to exclusively capture the contributions from the local shells, we calculate the total magnetic energy flux rate up to second nearest neighbour shell (see Figs.~\ref{Two_channel_local_flux} (a) and (c)).
+In order to exclusively capture the contributions from the local shells, we calculate the total magnetic energy flux rate up to second nearest neighbour shell (see Figs.~\ref{Two_channel_local_flux}a and c).
 As an example, for receiver shell $n$, the total flux rate is computed for giver shells $m = n-1$ and $m = n-2$.
-As expected, for lower wavenumbers, the local contribution for $\bb$-to-$\bb$ channel is stronger compared to $\bj$-to-$\bb$ channel.
+Note that there is no standard threshold value to distinguish between the local and the nonlocal transfers.
+For the present study, a rough idea about the extent of the local transfers can be obtained from the S2S transfers in MHD (see Fig.~\ref{S2S_MHD_Combined}).
+As it is apparent, for a given receiver shell $n$, the transfers die down beyond $m = n\pm 2$.
+In our work, this is taken as a benchmark for designating local and nonlocal transfers.
+In fact, from Figs.~\ref{S2S_HALL_TWO_CHANNELS}c and d, one can see that even for the Hall term such a choice is justified as the nearby contributions to a shell $n$ mostly comes from $m = n\pm 2$ before the first fall of the transfer rates.
+As expected, for lower wavenumbers, the local contribution for the channel $\pazocal{BB}$ is stronger compared to the channel $\pazocal{JB}$.
 Around shell number 15, the local contribution of the latter sharply increases and becomes positive signifying direct S2S transfer.
-Evidently, the local contributions for the $\bj$-to-$\bb$ channel is primarily responsible for the observed enhancement of magnetic energy transfer towards smaller scales discussed previously.
-In contrast, the nonlocal contributions for both $\bb$-to-$\bb$ and $\bj$-to-$\bb$ channels are inverse and of comparable magnitudes for shells below $ n = 15$.
-Beyond that, both become direct with $\pazocal{H}^{b,\ b}_{n,\ m}$ being slightly greater than $\pazocal{H}^{b,\ j}_{n,\ m}$ (see Figs.~\ref{Two_channel_local_flux} (b) and (d)).
+Evidently, the local contributions for the channel $\pazocal{JB}$ is primarily responsible for the observed enhancement of magnetic energy transfer towards smaller scales discussed previously.
+In contrast, the nonlocal contributions for both the channels $\pazocal{BB}$ and $\pazocal{JB}$ are inverse and of comparable magnitudes for shells below $ n = 15$.
+Beyond that, both become direct with $\pazocal{H}^{b,\ b}_{n,\ m}$ being slightly greater than $\pazocal{H}^{b,\ j}_{n,\ m}$ (see Figs.~\ref{Two_channel_local_flux}b and d).